Greenhouse Gas Inventory (GHG Scope 1 and Scope 2)

 LITEON's waste recycling solutions include reusing or reducing

-and selecting pallet to reduce waste generation.
+alcohol and selecting pallet to reduce waste generation.
 In the

 selection of pallets, LITEON coordinates with upstream suppliers to

 use more durable pallets.
-Using the Guangzhou plant as an example: more
+Using the Guangzhou plant as an example:

-pallets.
-For loading, the cartons were changed to plastic cartons to
+of pallets.
+For loading, the cartons were changed to plastic cartons

-philosophy, and conducts regular supplier audits to ensure waste is
+regular supplier audits to ensure waste is properly handled.

 LITEON defines waste as materials after operation or production that

 will no longer enter the process stage.
-The total amount by category
+The total amount of waste

-management and work towards the goal of reducing absolute waste intensity by 6% by 2025
+towards the goal of reducing absolute waste intensity by 6% by 2025